fgcolombof/interviewTest/README.md

 # interviewTest
 Practical exercise solved for Cloudpay job interview

-Software 1equeriments:
+Software Requeriments:
-- Java 8 or above
+- Java 8 and above
 - Maven 3.6.3.

 Here are the instructions for execution: